freezy04/Runtime-Terror/README.md

 # Requirements
 - #### User
-  - The user needs to have and android device and am internet connection/access
+  - The user needs to have an android device and internet connection

 - #### Deverloper
   - Android Studio 4.1.3 (recommended)
   - Built-in Android Studio emulator or an android device to run the app.
-The latteer needs to have the setting in developer mode with USV debuggin enabled USB cable.
+The latter needs to have the setting in developer mode with USV debuggin enabled USB cable.

 # Programmimg languages
 - Java